nrrs/quickfit-app/docs/schema.md

 title     		| character varying(100)	| not null
 description   	 	| text   			|
 movement_type   	| character varying(1)   	| not null, select one from preset options
-demo_url  		| character varying(2000)  	|
+difficulty   	| character varying(1)   	| not null, select one from preset options demo_url  		| character varying(2000)  	|
 timestamp_last_updated  | date  			| not null
 timestamp_created	| date	 			| not null